Booking A Workshop

 - To collaborate with schools and roll out the three pillars of trauma informed care in early childhood educational settings

-- To implement a multi – prong approach where teachers, kids and families are addressing and responding to challenging childhood behaviours via a shared trauma informed lens
+- To implement a multi – prong approach where practitioners working with kids, kids and families are addressing and responding to challenging childhood behaviours via a shared trauma informed lens

 - 9:00am - 12:00pm